pyyupsk/npm-explorer/README.md

 A modern web application for exploring npm package metadata and download statistics.
 Built with Next.js, and TailwindCSS.

+> [!WARNING]
+> 📌 Disclaimer: This project is not affiliated with npm, Inc. All package data is sourced from the public npm registry.

 ## Features

 - 🔍 Search any npm package